 According to the SAP whitepaper Security Recommendations: A Practical Guide for Securing SAP® Solutions, security reviews includes continuous monitoring to detect break-in attempts, violations of requirements, or security policies.
 This is necessary so that it allow you initiate corrective measures in timely manner to mitigate your exposure.

 At the IaaS level, Azure Security Center will be the main capability for you to monitor these services.
-Another capability called Azure Sentinel which essentially is a SIEM (Security information and event management) application native to Azure and is now on public preview.
+Another capability called Azure Sentinel which essentially is a SIEM (Security information and event management) application native to Azure and is now general available as of Nov 2019.

 Currently, there is no direct integration to SAP and its HANA database to my knowledge, but I would think an extension to Azure Security Center and Azure Sentinel is possible with the customized integration plugins or endpoints.